Kazim-Dashi

 Kazem-Dashi is a rock, located in about fifty meters from shore in Lake Urmia.
 Because of its beautiful nature, it is one of the tourist attractions in West Azarbaijan province of Iran.

+Name

+At various times in Iranian history, including during World War I, this place provided a safe haven for the surrounding villagers.
+The rock is named in memory of Kazem Khan, who himself was the commander of the guards of the village of Gorchin Qalah.